Latest: The lightest climbing tree stand available on the market in 2023 is the X-Stand X-1 Climbing Tree Stand weighing just 11 lbs!

 What’s the lightest climbing tree stand on the market?

-If you’re looking for a sturdier, higher quality design with a little more comfort then I’d point you in the direction of the Lone Wolf Assault Hand Climber Combo, the Combo II or the OpenShot SD from Summit.
-The three weigh only a few pounds more, but bring the quality we expect from both brands to this list of the lightest climber tree stands.
+Excellent alternatives to consider are the Combo II or the OpenShot SD from Summit.
+They weigh only a few pounds more and bring the quality we expect from both brands to this list of the lightest climber tree stands.